UWCS/stardust/content/about/lan/_index.md

 ## Bringing a device

-> If at any point you plan to step away from your device during LAN, no matter for how long, please ensure you are able to lock it, as we cannot accept any liability for its security during the event.
+> We cannot accept any liability for the security of personal devices or their data at LAN, so if at any point you plan to step away from your device, no matter for how long, please ensure you use its screen lock, if possible.

 We welcome a wide range of devices at LAN, from gaming laptops, to consoles old and new, to gargantuan desktops!
 If you plan on bringing a device with you, be sure to let us know on the Discord, and we can give a helping hand and/or some general advice on getting your setup from your place to ours.
 You don't have to bring a device with you to join in on LAN, but as the saying goes, the more the merrier!